Rhode Island Divorce Mediation

 Comparing mediation and litigation

 • Mediation results in maintenance of dignity.
 The spouses collaborate to make the best of a bad scenario.
-Although, they can’t save the marriage, they can save the divorce.
+Although they can't save the marriage, they can save the divorce.

-• In mediation, the divorcing couple determines the pace of progress of the process.
+• In mediation, the divorcing couple determines the pace of progress of the process

-In litigation, the divorcing couple has to compulsorily follow the timetable that is scheduled as per the requirements of the Court and the lawyers
+In litigation, the divorcing couple has to compulsorily follow the timetable that is scheduled as per the requirements of the court and the lawyers

-• The mediator is bound to assist the participants to reach a fair settlement.
+• The mediator is bound to assist the participants to reach a fair settlement

 The deciding factors in litigation are the relative aggressiveness of the opposing lawyers and the relative stamina of the divorcing spouses for Court battle